-Swedbank, as well as all other financial institutions, implements international and national Financial Sanctions based on Law on International Sanctions and National Sanctions of the Republic of Latvia.
-It has to be pointed out that depending on the countries where the financial institutions operates, the lists of sanctions which the financial institutions follow could slightly differ.
+It has to be pointed out that depending on the countries where the financial institutions operate, the lists of sanctions which the financial institutions follow could slightly differ.

-Additionally, Swedbank considers correspondent bank requirements as well as its own risk appetite.
-Therefore, Swedbank will not engage in any actions that directly or indirectly circumvent the Financial Sanctions prohibitions, correspondent banks and internal decisions.
+Therefore, Swedbank will not engage in any actions that directly or indirectly circumvent the Financial Sanctions prohibitions, correspondent bank requirements or Swedbank Policy on financial sanctions.

 Below are provided major types of Financial Sanctions implemented within Swedbank: